Abhishek-2502/Java_Jenkins_Docker_Setup_Cloud/README.md

-# Java, Jenkins, Docker, Docker Compose and Docker Hub Setup on AWS EC2
+# Java, Jenkins, Docker, Docker Compose and Docker Hub Setup on Ubuntu

-This guide outlines the steps to install and configure Java, Jenkins, Docker, Docker Compose and Docker Hub on an AWS EC2 instance running Ubuntu.
+This guide outlines the steps to install and configure Java, Jenkins, Docker, Docker Compose and Docker Hub on Ubuntu.

 ## Prerequisites

-- An AWS EC2 instance with Ubuntu.
+- An instance with Ubuntu.
 - A user with `sudo` privileges.

 ## Steps